Semolina is derived from the Italian word semola, meaning ‘bran’

-In a bowl stir together the flour, and water at room temperature with the tiny amount of yeast.
+In a bowl stir together the flour and water at room temperature with the small amount of yeast.
 Mix it well until you have a homogeneous slurry of very wet dough, almost like a batter.
-Cover the bowl with cling-film and let the pre-fermenting begin.
+Cover the bowl and let the pre-fermenting begin.
 After 12 hours at room temperature it is ready for use.
 It should look airy and have a nice smell.

 Day 2 – Making the Loaf

 Preheat your oven to 235 ºC / 455 ºF (at what stage you preheat your oven depends on how long it takes for your oven to get up to the right temperature, some take 30 minutes, some, like ours, with stone floors take a lot longer, up to two hours.